MobSF/Mobile-Security-Framework-MobSF/README.md

 ![](https://cloud.githubusercontent.com/assets/4301109/20019521/cc61f7fc-a2f2-11e6-95f3-407030d9fdde.png)

-Mobile Security Framework (MobSF) is an automated, all-in-one mobile application (Android/iOS/Windows) pen-testing, malware analysis and security assessment framework capable of performing static and dynamic analysis.
-MobSF supports mobile app binaries (APK, XAPK, IPA & APPX) along with zipped source code and provides REST APIs for seamless integration with your CI/CD or DevSecOps pipeline.
-The Dynamic Analyzer helps you to perform runtime security assessment and interactive instrumented testing of Android and iOS applications.
+Mobile Security Framework (MobSF) is a security research platform for mobile applications in Android, iOS and Windows Mobile.
+MobSF can be used for a variety of use cases such as mobile application security, penetration testing, malware analysis, and privacy analysis.
+The Static Analyzer supports popular mobile app binaries like APK, IPA, APPX and source code.
+Meanwhile, the Dynamic Analyzer supports both Android and iOS applications and offers a platform for interactive instrumented testing, runtime data and network traffic analysis.
+MobSF seamlessly integrates with your DevSecOps or CI/CD pipeline, facilitated by REST APIs and CLI tools, enhancing your security workflow with ease.

 Made with ![Love](https://cloud.githubusercontent.com/assets/4301109/16754758/82e3a63c-4813-11e6-9430-6015d98aeaab.png) in India